 The second thing has to do with my focus.
 I have been raised and seated with Christ.
 Consequently, I need to set my heart and mind on things above, where Christ is, and where I am.
 Rather than focusing on what this world has to offer, I should be thinking about life in the kingdom and valuing the things of God.

-And if I will do that.
-If I will focus my heart and mind on things above.
-Then the appeal of the things in this life will be diminished.
-I will have no need of a legalistic rule list to tell me what I should or should not do.
-Instead I will begin to naturally live in a way that honors God; loving him as well as those around me.
-Changing my focus from this temporary world to the real one, the world that is eternal and is my real home, will make a dramatic difference in who I am and in how I live.
+And if I will focus my heart and mind on the things above, then the appeal of the things in this life will be diminished.
+I will have no need for a legalistic rule list to tell me what I should or should not do.
+Instead, I will begin to naturally live in a way that honors God; loving him as well as those around me.
+Changing my focus from this temporary world to the real one, the world that is eternal and is my real home will make a dramatic difference in who I am and in how I live.